 It is the highest academic award that the organization can bestow on a faculty member.
-A Chair is created when an individual, group, foundation or corporation donate at least $2,000,000 for the purpose of creating a chair.
+A Chair is created when an individual, group, foundation or corporation donates at least $2.5 million for the purpose of creating a chair.
 The fund principal remains intact and is invested, while income from the fund supports the faculty member selected as the occupant of the Chair.
 The Chair lasts in perpetuity as long as Doheny Eye Institute exists.
 Endowed Chairs enable Doheny Eye Institute to compete with major academic centers by offering exceptional faculty members positions of prestige and honor within the Institute.
 Thus, it is both an honor to the named holder of the appointment and also an enduring tribute to the donor or organization who establishes it.

 To Doheny Eye Institute

 Endowed faculty chairs are crucial for recruiting and retaining the highest-quality faculty.
 The greatest institutions have the best minds, the most-creative researchers and the most-engaged teachers.
 Building a mighty base of faculty talent enriches the academic environment, which attracts the brightest students for the most transformative impact.

 To the Chairholder

 Recognizing the continued contributions of senior-level faculty as well as providing funds to push the frontiers of their scholarship are key functions of the endowed positions.
 The funds can propel research and/or create opportunities for collaboration to advance discovery and innovation in vision research and/or patient care in their respective fields.

 In a rapidly changing world, corporations realize the pace is often driven by the private sector, but much of the long-term thinking, basic research and most fundamental discoveries occur inside an academic environment.
 Corporations support endowed chairs to give back to institutions that mirror their own mission and values and to inspire innovation and creative ideas in a competitive environment.